 The stories that have emerged over the last year about sexual abuse of children by Savile, and others illustrate exactly why children subject to exploitation of any kind are inclined to remain silent.
 In those days, authority, respectability, was unchallenged.
 And children were seen, but not heard.

-In many years of Catholic education, sexual abuse was something, fortunately, that was unheard of, or unspoken, in Mrs Angry's experience.
+In many years of Catholic education, sexual abuse was something, fortunately, that was unheard of, or unspoken, in my experience.
 Not to say that it did not happen, of course, but it is easy to understand why the victims of such treatment have been silent so long.

 The bullying and cruelty, the physical, emotional and psychological abuse of children by this and one or two other teachers at this school, and undoubtedly at similar establishments all over the country, however, was real, and prevalent, and has had a life long effect.